w3f/polkadot-wiki/docs/kusama-social-recovery.md

 ![](/img/recovery/social-recovery-9.png)

-Next, in order to call the "closeRecovery" transaction, you can make use of the "asRecovered" as your lost account to get the locked KSM.
+Next, in order to call the "closeRecovery" transaction, you can make use of the "asRecovered" function as your lost account to get the locked KSM.

 ![](/img/recovery/social-recovery-10.png)